One of the most significant expenses a business owner will pay throughout their lifetime is taxes.

 If you rent your primary residence to your business, then your business can claim a deduction, and you get to exclude the income resulting in a one-sided tax benefit.

 The “Augusta Rule” is one of many deductions we use to help our clients.
-If you haven’t made use of this already, then read on how best you can take advantage of this exemption and what the IRS looks for to ensure you meet all the requirements.
+If you haven’t made use of this already, then read on for how you can best take advantage of this exclusion and make sure you meet all the IRS requirements.

-Ensure you maximize your deductions every year for your primary residence with our Free Augusta Rule Invoice Template: https://cleverprofits.com/augusta-rule-invoices/
+BONUS: Ensure you maximize your deductions every year for your primary residence with our FREE Augusta Rule Invoice Template

 Three Legitimate Business Reasons to Rent Your Home

-If you’re an online business owner, we have some creative yet LEGITIMATE ways to use the “Augusta Rule” to your advantage and help you minimize your taxes.
+You must have a legitimate business purpose to claim a deduction for your home under the Augusta rule.
+If you’re an online business owner, we have some creative, yet LEGITIMATE ways you can use the “Augusta Rule” to your advantage and minimize your taxes.

 Using the “Augusta Rule” for Production Space